Tinder By D.I. Jolly

 “He seems cute darling, who knows.
 Nicer than some of the others you bring through here.”

 Tali smiled, and let herself hope as her mind started bubbling up again.
 Markus sat on his phone waiting for her to return.
-As she came up with fresh drinks she saw his thumb moving in a familiar left and right motion on the screen and her mental bubbles all popped at once, bringing a perfect calm and a sigh of relief.
+As she came up with fresh drinks she saw his thumb moving in a familiar left and right motion on the screen.
+Her mental bubbles all popped at once, bringing a perfect calm and a sigh of relief.
 He quickly put his phone away as soon as he saw her and smiled so his eyes seemed to twinkle.

 It didn’t take long before their drinks started to feel ignored and a little awkward just sitting there watching them.